Guideline UL-ACG16 Promotion of Full Time, Non-Tenure-Line Faculty (Formerly UL-HRG16)

 Scholarship of Teaching and Learning (when assigned)

-The scholarship of teaching and learning is demonstrated by classroom instruction of credit-bearing courses as measured by peer review letters and student evaluations (include SRTEs when applicable).
-Efforts to assess and improve one’s teaching are especially valued, as is evidence of reflective and creative use of a variety of teaching methods that advance learning.
+The scholarship of teaching and learning is demonstrated by classroom instruction of credit-bearing courses and is evaluated by peer review letters and by student feedback as summarized by the Student Feedback Review Committee Efforts to assess and improve one’s teaching are especially valued, as is evidence of reflective and creative use of a variety of teaching methods that advance learning.
 A variety of evaluative methods strengthens the assessment and is encouraged.

 Professional Engagement and Creative Accomplishments